 B. The Present: Challenges and Changed Landscapes

 Our examination, however, has revealed significant challenges associated with the OTC Drug Review as it functions today.
-When we look at how rapidly science now evolves and the impact this has had on the emergence of drug safety issues and on drug development, it is clear to us that questions need to be asked about whether this impact necessitates a more agile and responsive process than the OTC Drug Review allows.
+When we look at how rapidly science now evolves and the impact this has had on the emergence of drug safety issues and on drug development, it is clear to us that Start Printed Page 10170questions need to be asked about whether this impact necessitates a more agile and responsive process than the OTC Drug Review allows.
 When the OTC Monograph Process was initially established and implemented in the early 1970s, the multistep rulemaking strategy was thought to be an effective and efficient approach to reviewing large categories of active ingredients in drug products at the same time given what was the current thinking about the known science related to these ingredients.
 Indeed, the questions we are raising in this notice about the OTC Drug Review become all the more important to the public health when we compare the statutory changes that have been made to update the regulation of prescription NDA drugs to address the scientific advances in evaluating drug safety.
 These changes give FDA the ability to quickly obtain new information and take administrative action as needed efficiently and effectively.

 We have identified what we believe are the biggest challenges to efficiently and effectively regulating under the OTC Drug Review.
 We are also interested in feedback that identifies any other scientific or regulatory challenges associated with the OTC Drug Review that are not described here.